Four-player-chess-inc/proto/README.md

 # Rules
 Protocol based on generally accepted chess rules with minor clarifications and differences
-- No build-in alliances, free for all
+- No build-in (on proto level) alliances, free for all
 - En passant disallowed?

 # Proto TODO